derive4j/derive4j/README.md

 ))
 public @interface myADT {}
 ```
-And then all you have to do is annotate your classes with `@myADT` instead of `@Data` and you save on repeating all that configuration every time.
+And you annotate your classes with `@myADT` instead of `@Data`, saving on that configuration every time.

 But now for some of your ADT you may want to also generate getters and functional setters.
 In order to not lose the benefice of your `@myADT`, derive4j allows to do this:
 ```java